Cloud Vulnerability DB

 A community-led vulnerabilities database

-When exploited, this vulnerability allows attackers to perform heap corruption with attacker-controlled bytes, potentially leading to remote code execution in common auto-convert pipelines.
-The vulnerability is particularly dangerous in scenarios where user-supplied images are automatically converted or processed server-side, such as web applications using ImageMagick in file upload pipelines, automated thumbnail generators, and content management systems (Security Online).
+The vulnerability can lead to heap corruption and potentially remote code execution.
+When exploited, it allows attacker-controlled data to overflow into adjacent heap memory, providing a powerful primitive for heap corruption in common auto-convert pipelines.
+The issue is particularly dangerous in scenarios where user-supplied images are automatically converted or processed server-side, such as web applications using ImageMagick in file upload pipelines, automated thumbnail generators, and normalization processes in content management systems (Security Online).

 The vulnerability has been patched in ImageMagick versions 6.9.13-28 and 7.1.2-2.
-Users running 32-bit builds must upgrade immediately to these versions or later.
-While 64-bit builds are immune to this specific integer overflow, the maintainers recommend implementing additional checks to guard against future DoS scenarios (GitHub Advisory).
+Users running 32-bit builds must upgrade to these versions or later.
+The fix includes additional checks around stride computation and enforces a per-row invariant to ensure the number of bytes emitted per row always fits within the computed stride (GitHub Advisory, Magick.NET).

 Source: This report was generated using AI